 The Guidelines were revised in 2014 to implement The Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013 which changed the narrative reporting obligations for all companies in the UK.
-These changes have necessitated amendments to the Guidelines as they removed the requirement for a business review in the directors' report - which was the foundation for the enhanced disclosure requirements for portfolio companies - and moved this content, with a few additions, to a new report called the strategic report.
-The Group consulted on the updated Guidelines during 2014 and they apply to companies with years ending on or after 30 September 2014.
-The additions include disclosure on:

-- Strategy (although this was implicitly required in the previous Guidelines);
+The Guidelines were amended to include additional disclosures on strategy (although this was implicitly required in the previous Guidelines), business model, human rights issues and gender diversity.

-- Business model;

-- Human rights issues; and

-- Gender diversity.

 The Group also introduced the requirement for portfolio companies to confirm compliance with the Guidelines in their annual reports.

-The Guidelines, including the 2014 revisions are summarised in Section 2.
+The Guidelines, including the 2014 revisions, are summarised in Section 2.